cdannemiller/udacity-behavioral-cloning/README.md

 At first I just went around the track once; however, this wasn't enough data.
 To increase the amount of data captured per lap, I used a version of the simulator that records 50 frames a second.
 In the end, the training data consisted of two laps going around the track, another two laps going around the track in the opposite direction, and finally, in the last data set I would drive the car the edge, start recording and recover the care back to the center.
 This last data set was critical, as my datasets for driving around the track normally were too pristine and the network did not compensate.

-Most of the data have the car not turning either to the left or the right; this makes sense as most driving is done in a straight line.
-However, this does bias the network toward driving in a straight line.
-There is code in model.py to remove bins that have a large bais; this makes the distribution of the training data more Gaussian.

 To augment the data captured three transformations were done.
 The first is to simply invert the image and the steering angle, as suggested in the course videos.
 The second is to use the left and right images like in the course videos, however, I found an offset of 0.15 worked better for my system than the value of 0.2.
 Finally, since the images are converted into YUV space, adjusting the brightness of the images is trivial, and therefore is done during training to prevent the learning for getting a bais from a given light level.

 I also cropped the image in a similar fashion to the suggestion of the course video.
 I also found that the video could be shrunk by 50% without loss of accuracy, this not only makes training faster but also prediction.